Andraus88/race/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/Andraus88/race)

 This Project require of the student to develop a RESTful API using the Spring Boot framework in Java 17 and SpringBoot 3.0.9.
 In addition, it must implement data persistence in MongoDB, with documentation on Swagger and utilizing OpenFeign.
+Security is optional but recommended, docker-compose.yml is also highly recommended,

 It should have at least the microservices of: